-HRTM 1160 Food and Beverage
+HRTM 1160 Food and Beverage Management (3)

 Provides students with a study of food and beverage operations and management.
 Emphasis is placed on the successful operation of a food and beverage establishment.
 Topics include restaurants, owners, locations, and concepts; business plans, financing, and legal and tax matters; menus, kitchens, and purchasing; restaurant operations and management.
-Pre-requisites: Program Admission

-HRTM 1201 Hospitality
+HRTM 1201 Hospitality Marketing (3)

-Marketing (3)